 Stakeholder risk is also considered Substantial, reflecting the context, and number of beneficiaries and implementing partners.
 The design includes CIPs (potentially associations of international and local NGOs, chambers of commerce and universities).
 The MoIT has developed a draft Stakeholder Engagement Plan (SEP) that was disclosed and consulted prior to appraisal completion.
 The SEP will be updated as required, throughout the project implementation.
 In addition, the MoIT has drafted an LMP to manage any project-related labor issues.
 Screening and monitoring procedures for environmental and social (including labor) impacts have been drafted by the MoIT as part of the Environmental and Social Commitment Plan.
 The project implementing agencies, the MoIT and project TDAs, will need capacity building on the World Bank ESF, which will be supported before and throughout implementation by the World Bank ESF team.

 Other risks, including the uncertainties associated with the global environment in the aftermath of the COVID-19 pandemic pose a Substantial risk, especially as the country remains vulnerable to external shocks affecting commodity prices and construction costs, and future waves of COVID-19 could disrupt implementation.
-The project has already started to develop more resilient procedures for outreach to project beneficiaries, that can be employed should another emergency occur..
+The project has already started to develop more resilient procedures for outreach to project beneficiaries, that can be employed should another emergency occur.

+.